- Grades by Session

 Further details about honors can be found in the Law School Catalog.

 Class ranks are computed at the end of a student’s first two semesters and every fall and spring semester thereafter.
 Ranks are based on cumulative grade point averages.
 Only those students who received all of their semester grades receive a class rank for the term.
+(An “I” grade, indicating incomplete, will prevent ranking.
+An “X” grade, indicating partial completion of a full-year course, does not prevent ranking.)
 Students are ranked with other students who are proceeding through law school at approximately the same pace regardless of enrollment option or program, except for the final ranking, in which students are ranked with their graduating class.
 Students who graduate in August are ranked with the subsequent January graduation class.
 A student’s class rank will not be changed once ranks are computed.

 For Fall 2019, students were divided into four ranking pools.